collective-intelligence-lab/intelliproof/README.md

 - Position header section of nodes slightly more to left (there's a very small white gap)
 - Extensive console logging throughout the process
   - change to be named console log, give it terminal like theme
+- Format console output slightly nicer, can still be raw but change things like "confidence" to "score"
 - Step-by-step progress tracking
 - Error reporting and recovery
 - Performance monitoring